madmurphy/nautilus-annotations/themes/README.md

 the `/usr/share/nautilus-annotations/style.css` file is ignored.

-Please bear in mind that extension-specific themes have always higher priority over GTK themes; if you want to style this extension via the latter or simply want to experiment with CSS globally you should not install any theme.
+Please bear in mind that extension-specific themes have always higher priority over GTK themes; if you want to style this extension via the latter, or simply want to experiment with CSS globally, you should not install any theme.
 An unthemed installation is when the content of the `style.css` file used matches the content of the `no-theme.css` file from this directory (you can pass a `--without-theme` option to the `configure` script for that).